acransac/vtk-js/README.md

 Introduction
 ============

+**[This is a fork](https://github.com/Kitware/vtk-js).
+All credits and copyright go to the original authors and maintainers.**

+**See the license file in the repository or distributed with the npm package.**

+This fork is based on VTK 16, before the introduction of ESM modules and subsequent breaking changes.
+It aims to allow the use of some pieces of VTK in a web worker context.

 VTK is an open-source software system for image processing, 3D graphics, volume rendering and visualization.
 VTK includes many advanced algorithms (e.g., surface reconstruction, implicit modelling,